 After giving the definition of change, Aristotle outlines the demonstration he will give in the final passage of the chapter for the existence of change (Physics III.1 201b5–13): “That this is change is clear from this.
 Whenever the buildable [oikodomēton], as the very thing we say it to be [namely “buildable”], should be-in-completion [entelecheiai], it is being built [oikodomeitai], and this is building [oikodomēsis]” (Physics III.1 201a17–19, my trans.).
 Put generally, whenever the thing-insofar-as-it-is-capable has the completion proper to its capability, it is being changed, and this is what it is to change.
 Aristotle says that examples should be sufficient to show the truth of this definition.
 In showing what change is, Aristotle also shows that it exists.

 The claim that Aristotle aims to show that change exists is important to my argument in this chapter, and there are several things to say in its support.
-First, as we have seen, in Phys.
+First, in Phys.
 I.8 Aristotle announces that a way to reject Parmenides’s argument against the existence of change is to describe it using potency and activity, and in Phys.
 III.1–2 he does exactly that.
 Second, as I argued in chapter 1, distinguishing the (static) elements of change, as Aristotle does in Phys.
-I.7–9, does not define change, which means that we have not established the existence of change, and cannot use its analysis to argue that the sources of being are multiple.
+I.7–9, does not define change, which means that it does not establish the existence of change.
+Until it is established, he cannot use its analysis to argue that the sources of being are multiple.
 Third, he gives a definition: change belongs to the “genus” of things being-complete (entelecheia) and is differentiated or specified by being of something being-potent (dunamei on).
 Fourth, he says in Phys.
 III.2 that this definition shows that change admits of being.

 The if-it-is question is not just about contingent things, but “is ultimately asked and answered at the level of metaphysical analysis.”33 But if it is and what it is are intimately related: “it belongs to the same act of thinking to make clear both what something is and whether it is” (Met.
 VI.1 1025b16–18, compare Post.
 An.
 II.1 89b21–35, II.8 93a4).34 Definition has an important role, then, in establishing the existence of a being on a metaphysical level.